keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 - Use a string identifier, such as "greedy", you are using the default configuration via this way.
-- Pass a `keras_nlp.samplers.Sampler` instance, you can use custom configuration via this way.
+- Pass a `keras_hub.samplers.Sampler` instance, you can use custom configuration via this way.